Sh1zo1d/pet-projects/5_Отток клиентов_из_банка/README.md

 * KNeighborsClassifier
 * shuffle

-## Общий вывод
+## Key Findings

-Лучший вариант препроцессинга: UpSampling
+The best preprocessing option: UpSampling

-Для алгоритма RandomForestClassifier были подобраны оптимальные параметры:
+Optimal parameters were selected for the RandomForestClassifier algorithm:

-* Количество деревьев (n_estimators): 116
+* Number of trees (n_estimators): 116
-* Максимальная глубина деревьев (max_depth): 9
+* Maximum tree depth (max_depth): 9
-* Критерий разделения деревьев (criterion): gini
+* Tree splitting criterion (criterion): gini
-* Веса классов (class_weight): {0: 1, 1: 1.3}
+* Class weights (class_weight): {0: 1, 1: 1.3}
-* Модель продемонстрировала среднее качество, обеспечивая надежное предсказание класса 0 с точностью 0.91 и полнотой 0.87. Эти показатели являются весьма удовлетворительными.
+* The model demonstrated moderate quality, providing reliable predictions of class 0 with an accuracy of 0.91 and recall of 0.87.
+These metrics are quite satisfactory.

-* Тем не менее, следует обратить внимание на относительно низкую способность модели предсказывать второстепенный класс 1, что отразилось в значении F1-меры, равной 0.61.
+* However, it is important to note the relatively low ability of the model to predict the secondary class 1, which is reflected in the F1-score of approximately 0.61.

-* Окончательное значение F1 составляет примерно 0.61, подчеркивая, что модель стабильно находит баланс между точностью и полнотой при классификации данных.
+* The final F1-score is approximately 0.61, emphasizing that the model consistently strikes a balance between precision and recall in classifying the data.

 <!--